-Step 2 The inductances and capacitances in Figure and short circuit series and shunt stubs as shown in Figure quence of applying Richards transformation impedances and admittances are

-- 2. This is a direct conse- - .
+Step 2 The inductances and capacitances in Figure and short circuit series and shunt stubs as shown in Figure quence of applying Richards transformation impedances and admittances are 1 are replaced by open 2.
+This is a direct conse-.
 The characteristic line